slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On desperate opponents

-Desperate players will risk anything in a fight.
+Desperate players will risk everything in a fight.
 This gives them a huge advantage, they have nothing to lose.

 > *'Don’t fight a starving animal.
 Never contend with a man who has nothing to Lose; for thereby you enter into an unequal conflict.
 The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
 He therefore re-sorts to all kinds of insolence.' -- Balthasar Gracian*